NASA APOLLO 11 16MM ONBOARD FILM: Neil Armstrong / Buzz Aldrin Apollo Moon Landing

 In fact, the simulator that nearly cost Armstrong his life may have saved his life and that of fellow Apollo 11 astronaut Buzz Aldrin the day they touched down on the moon.
 As the website of NASA's Dryden Flight Research Center explains: http://RoyDawsonHomes.com.
 If you are buying or selling a home in the Dallas DFW area visit our website.
 Do you feel that your agent in not using an aggressive enough marketing plan?
 What about communication with your agent.
 These are the 2 top complaints.
 We have a Communication Guarantee and an Aggressive 89 point Marketing Plan just for you!
 If you are interested in determining the value of your home, click the "Home Evaluator" link for a free evaluation report: http://tinyurl.com/DawsonTeamHomeValue Dawson Team Marketing Videos. http://tinyurl.com/dawsonteam Dawson Team Homes and Sold Listings. http://tinyurl.com/dawsonteamhomessold Become a Facebook Fan: http://facebook.com/royedawson Dawson Team Facebook Business Page.
 Buying or Selling Residential Homes in the Dallas DFW area link: http://tinyurl.com/FaceBookDawsonTeam Please click on this link to view the Dawson Team Housing Trends Newsletter http://roydawson.housingtrendsenewsletter.com Linkedin http://www.linkedin.com/in/roydawson Dawson Team Realestate Blog: http://roydawsonhomes.blogspot.com Communication Guarantee: The number one complaint with Realtors is not communicating with their client.
 That will not happen with the Dawson Team.
 We contact all our clients once a week by ph, email.
 If we fail to call you we have to pay you $250 dollars.

-See this video link: http://tinyurl.com/communication99 This is a perfect example why you need The Dawson Team.
+See this video link: http://tinyurl.com/communication99 This is a perfect example of why you need The Dawson Team.
 Video Marketing Works!
 Call us at 972-661-1498 To List Your Home

 Broker is William Davis Realty.